 still galloping ahead of the herds...

-• Tanzania schools and orphanage: Our clients traveling to Tanzania are incredibly generous!
+• Tanzania schools and orphanages: Our clients traveling to Tanzania are incredibly generous!
 Schools that are visited on safari include Teneguru in Arusha, Tarangire Park School and Rhotia Primary School near Karatu/Gibb’s Farm.
 There are two orphanages that can be visited outside of Arusha and near Lake Manyara.
 Many times our clients ask to make donations in monies or supplies before they travel on their return.
-AAC will match the amount and arrange for supplies to reach the students if clients can get them to Arusha.
+AAC will assist for supplies to reach the students if clients can bring them to Arusha.
 Because of our charitable work, the Tanzania Tourist Board recognized us with their Tour Operator Humanitarian Award.

-• Tanzania scholarships: For 2016 we have continued a scholarship fund for over 35 children of the Tanzania guides who take our clients out on safari.
-There are also client opportunities to pledge starting at $400.00 for a student in school for a year.
+• Tanzania scholarships: For 2017 we have continued a scholarship fund for over 35 children of the Tanzania guides who take our clients out on safari.
+There are also client opportunities to pledge starting at $400.00 for a student school year.

 • Kenya scholarships: Providing an education to a child in Africa is something magical.
-AAC started in 2013, to sponsor Jonathan, a Masaai camp hand from Tortilis Camp, to attend college in Nairobi and we cover the cost of tuition and boarding for 4 years.
+AAC started in 2013, to sponsor Jonathan, a Masaai camp hand from Tortilis Camp, to attend college in Nairobi and we covered the cost of tuition and boarding for 4 years.
 He graduated in October 2016 and now is working in Nairobi and you may meet him in the big city on a local tour!

-• Zimbabwe scholarships: Paying for tuition needs is a priority for AAC.
-Through Children in the Wilderness we are sponsoring several girls through their boarding at High School.
-If you are interested in donating directly to a child, we would be delighted to match you with a needy participant in two schools around Victoria Falls - Chamabonda and Chinotimba.
+• Zimbabwe scholarships: Through Children in the Wilderness we are sponsoring several girls through their boarding at High School.
+If you are interested in donating directly to a child, we would be delighted to put you in touch with a needy participant in two schools around Victoria Falls - Chamabonda and Chinotimba.
 Further afield are Monde and Tsholoto schools.
 Typically sponsorship is $1500 for a year of boarding at high school.

-• Zimbabwe schools: Through 2016 we continue to sponsor children at three schools near Hwange, our main focus being Ziga school. $4.00 a month feeds each child a meal a day when at school getting their education.
-Our annual donation of $10,000 has gone along way to the Children in the Wilderness program, which allows under-privileged children a chance to participate in conservation. www.childreninthewilderness.com.
+• Zimbabwe schools: Through 2017 we continue to sponsor children at three schools near Hwange, our main focus being Ziga school. $4.00 a month feeds each child a meal a day when at school getting their education.
+Our annual donation has gone along way to the Children in the Wilderness program, which allows under-privileged children a chance to participate in conservation. www.childreninthewilderness.com.

 • Wilderness Safaris Trust: We are major supporters of Wilderness Safaris in Botswana, Namibia, Zimbabwe, Zambia and South Africa.
 Beyond the outstanding safari experience they deliver, we know that for every bed night we book with them a portion of the price goes to the Wilderness Safaris Wildlife Trust.
 For over 15 years, the Trust has managed a variety of research and education projects in southern Africa – everything from saving endangered wildlife to educating local communities. www.wildernesstrust.com/trust/main.jsp.